RileyHa/Introduction-to-Interactive-Media/midtermProject/journal.md

 ![](images/startpage1.png)

 3. I also finished the illustrations of the falling ingredients.
+(Drawn by me with Procreate)

 ![](images/ingredients.png)